tiepdotme/team3128.github.io/members/important-dates.md

 Our FRC Build Season is an exhilarating (and stressful) six week long season to design and build a robot to compete against many other teams in the Southern California area.

-For the 2018-2019 school year, Build Season begins on Saturday, January 5, 2019 at 10:30 AM Eastern Time (ET) with the Competition Challenge reveal - and ends on February 19, 2019 at 11:59 PM Eastern Time (ET).
+For the 2018-2019 school year, Build Season begins on Saturday, January 5, 2019 at 10:30 AM Eastern Time (ET) (7:30 AM PST) with the Competition Challenge reveal - and ends on February 19, 2019 at 11:59 PM Eastern Time (ET) (9:00 PM PST).

 **Normal Scheduled Meetings:** During regular school days between January 5th and February 19th, FRC meetings will happen according to the following schedule: